Polyfold Regularization of Constrained Moduli Spaces: Handling isotropy: the ep-groupoid case

 \section{Handling isotropy: the ep-groupoid case}

 In this section, we generalize the main theorems (Theorem~\ref{thm:slicestructure} and Theorem~\ref{thm:globalimplicit}) to the case of ep-groupoids in Corollary~\ref{cor:slicestructureepgroupoid} and Corollary~\ref{cor:globalimplicitepgroupoid}.
-An ep-groupoid is the ``orbifold version'' of a $M$-polyfold.
-In applications, we must keep track of finite isotropy groups of points in the polyfold.
-The theory of sc-Fredholm sections over ep-groupoids is the generalization of sc-Fredholm sections over $M$-polyfolds that incorporates this isotropy; see \cite{HWZbook} for a detailed treatment.

-To perform these constructions on polyfolds, it suffices to take representative ep-groupoids and then perform the constructions to obtain a representative ep-groupoid of a new polyfold.
-A polyfold \cite[Def.~16.3]{HWZbook} is a topological space $Z$ together with an equivalence class of polyfold structures \cite[Def.~16.1]{HWZbook}.
-A polyfold structure for $Z$ is an ep-groupoid together with a homeomorphism of its orbit space with $Z$.
-Polyfold structures are equivalent \cite[Def.~16.2]{HWZbook} if they are related by a generalized isomorphism \cite[Def.~10.8]{HWZbook} compatible with the homeomorphisms with $Z$.
-In particular, every ep-groupoid defines a canonical polyfold structure on its orbit space.

 All of the results in this section follow from the results in the $M$-polyfold case in the previous sections.
-In fact, this is a general polyfold philosophy: the $M$-polyfold situation is where all of the analytic data (e.g.\ the sc-structures on base and bundle and the sc-Fredholm properties) is stored.
-So, if an application of polyfold theory works assuming that everything in sight is a $M$-polyfold, we expect that there is a suitable upgrade to ep-groupoids by keeping track of the isotropy using the ep-groupoid machinery.

-This philosophy goes deeper: a polyfold theorist thinks through any construction first assuming that everything is a finite dimensional smooth manifold with boundary and corners.
-In particular, sc-Fredholm sections in the finite dimensional setting are the same as ordinary smooth sections.
-We expect that any construction \emph{that is motivated by regularization of some moduli space of pseudoholomorphic curves}, and that works assuming everything is finite dimensional, will go through in the $M$-polyfold and ep-groupoid case.